gitvam/platform-go-challenge/README.md

 ---

 ## Known Issue: Docker + Windows + Postgres

 **NOTE:**
-On Docker for Windows, there is a widely-reported bug where Postgres password authentication (`pq: password authentication failed for user "gwi"`) fails even after destroying all volumes, resetting the password, and editing `pg_hba.conf` to use `md5`.
+On Docker for Windows, there is a widely-reported bug where Postgres password authentication (`pq: password authentication failed for user "gwi"`) fails even after destroying all volumes, resetting the password, and editing `pg_hba.conf` to use `scram-sha-256`.

 This issue occurs even with fresh and known-good projects, and is due to Docker/Postgres interaction on Windows, not a code bug or logic error.

+---

+### ✅ Temporary Fix (for local development only)

+1. Locate the `pg_hba.conf` file inside your container or Windows installation:
+   - For Docker: use `docker exec -it <container> bash`
+   - For native installs: usually found in `C:\Program Files\PostgreSQL\XX\data`

+2. Find the lines:

+    ```conf
+    host    all             all             127.0.0.1/32            scram-sha-256
+    host    all             all             ::1/128                 scram-sha-256
+    ```

+3. Then change them to:

+    ```conf
+    host    all             all             127.0.0.1/32            trust
+    host    all             all             ::1/128                 trust
+    ```

+4. Restart PostgreSQL:

+    ```conf
+    For Docker: docker restart <container-name>
+    For Windows native install: run services.msc → find PostgreSQL → right-click → Restart
+    ```

+---

 All project code, schema, and tests are correct.

----
+This repo will work out-of-the-box on Linux, macOS, WSL2, or with native Postgres.

 ## Author